Sermon: Loving Christ and Revelation 2:1-7

 Undoubtedly, to love, and eventually to be able to love as God loves, must be life's greatest privilege.
 There is no, let's say, created life on earth among the animals in which we know that there is any kind of love.
 They might get together in social units as apes and chimpanzees do, but there is nothing like love in anybody except humans, who are in the image of God.
 But love has another side to it.
 Even though it is life's greatest privilege, to be able to give one's self in love, it also gives to us humans life's greatest responsibilities.
 On the one side there is privilege—the privilege of being able to tap into it and use it, and receive life's greatest blessings, but on the other hand it is probably the most difficult of all privileges to do, because it brings the greatest responsibilities, and love always involves sacrifice.

-Now look at Peter.
+Look at Peter.
 Peter's love for Christ cost him his life.
 According to the legends, Peter was crucified upside down.
 He died a martyr's death because of his love for Christ.
-But even beyond that, in one sense Peter never had a life that was his own, because the rest of his life was spent serving that One he loved in serving Christ's people.
-Some of those things, especially the giving of Peter's life, was not what Jesus had in mind at the time He asked this question, though He does kind of touch on that at the end of the chapter.
+But even beyond that, in one sense, Peter never had a life that was his own, because the rest of his life was spent serving that One he loved in serving Christ's people.
+Some of those things, especially the giving of Peter's life, were not what Jesus had in mind at the time He asked this question, though He does kind of touch on that at the end of the chapter.

 We're all familiar with some of the most important aspects of Christianity, and I think that Paul summarizes them as well as anybody in I Corinthians 13.
 At the very end he says: "And now abide faith, hope, love, these three; but the greatest of these is love."
 A person's faith might be weak, and his hope might be vague, but if he loves Christ, though all might not be well in his life, he is still on the right track, and there is every reason to believe that this person is going to make it into the Kingdom of God.